pytorch/captum/README.md

 ```
 deltas_per_example = torch.mean(delta.reshape(input.shape[0], -1), dim=1)
 ```
-in order to get per example average delta
+in order to get per example average delta.

 Below is an example of how we can apply `DeepLift` and `DeepLiftShap` on the